ThabetSabha/face-detector-dockerized/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b- JWT_SECRET = (to sign the JWT)
 2- have docker installed
-3- to run in production cd into the project and run "docker-compose up --build", this will create the docker containers (server, postgres, redis), and then run the app in production mode.
+3- to run in production cd into the project and run "docker-compose up --build", this will create the docker containers (server, postgres, redis), and then run the app in dev mode (Server on port 5000, Client on port 3000).
-*to run in development check the docker-compose as well as the Dockerfile provided in the main folder.
+*to run in production check the docker-compose as well as the Dockerfile provided in the main folder.